Family folklore

-Family as a folk group
+Folklore

 A child is born or adopted into an established family group, which contains a microcosm of the social alignments found in many larger groups: the vertical relationship between grandparents and grandchildren, the horizontal relationship between siblings and cousins of a generation or age group, clusters of girls or boys and skill-based family alliances.
 The child grows up in this family and learns the family lore as it is performed throughout the seasons and the life cycle.
 The family is the first folk group of the child, and "the group in which important primary folkloric socialization takes place and individual aesthetic preference patterns".

 The dynamics of family folklore change through the addition of children, but especially via the regular incorporation of new adult family members through each marriage or a committed relationship.
 With the formation of each new family node, a unique subset and combination of the customs and traditions of both families are incorporated into a new story, both modifying and enriching the current family lore.

 As the definition of family broadened to encompass more arrangements, the folklore associated with those arrangements came to be considered family folklore.